RudraveerMandal/POGchain/docs/software/admin.md

 ## Introduction

 POGchain  is the program nodes use to communicate with other nodes to create and maintain the POGchain peer-to-peer network.
-It's an implementation of the POGchain Consensus Protocol configured to construct a chain of ledgers guaranteed to be in agreement across all participating nodes at all times.
+It's an implementation of the POGchain Validation Protocol configured to construct a chain of ledgers guaranteed to be in agreement across all participating nodes at all times.

 This document describes various aspects of installing, configuring, and maintaining a `POGchain` node.
 It will explain: